 The aim of Bis Lamer is to allow Reef Conservation to bring marine science and environmental issues to a number of different audiences namely:

 Several themes are developed during the sessions with Bis Lamer:

 Even though the official launching of Bis Lamer was in September, it started running as from end of July 2014 mainly by delivering various sensitization sessions with staff from Rogers’s companies.

 Since January 2015 it started visiting public schools after approval from the Ministry of Education, Human Resources, Tertiary Education and Scientific Research.
-32 schools were concerned, 16 Primary and 16 Secondary for the period January to July 2015.
+Reef Conservation has intervened in 14 Primary schools, 15 Secondary schools, 4 RCA school, and 1 private school sensitising 3, 265 students and teachers through Bis Lamer for the period January to June 2018.
 Two days were planned per school and the target groups were Std V and VI for primary and Form III students for secondary.

 Since its inception Bis Lamer has received a very positive welcome by the public.
-From July 2014 until June 2015, we’ve reached and sensitized 7500 persons.
+From July 2014 up to now, we’ve reached and sensitised 32,021 people, 23,236 of whom were students and 8785 adults.
 These include schools, scouts group, hotels, private companies, commercial centres, foundations, NGOs and community groups.

 In line with the Climate Change Adaptation Fund Project, a Memorandum of Understanding was also signed between Reef Conservation and the Ministry of Environment and Sustainable Development on the 9th of September 2014.
 The MOU kick start the joint implementation of the project on sensitization of coastal communities affected by climate change using Bis Lamer, development of sensitization materials and 3D Small Scale Models on mangroves ecosystem, coastal zones, coastal adaptation works as well as educational tours on mangroves ecosystem, coastal zones and coastal adaptation works.